 to the extent relevant for implementation of the EU Guarantee, a summary of the final audits and of controls carried out and, where errors and/or weaknesses in systems are identified, an analysis of their nature and extent, as well as information on corrective measures taken or planned.

-No later than 15 March of each year, following the Effective Date, the Management Declaration of Assurance and the summary report of audits and controls carried out shall be complemented by audit conclusions from an independent audit body resulting from an agreed upon procedure drawn up in accordance with internationally accepted audit standards.
+If the Commission considers necessary for its assurance, it shall require, in writing by 30 June of each year, the Implementing Partner to submit no later than 15 March of the following year audit conclusions from an independent audit body resulting from an agreed upon procedure drawn up in accordance with internationally accepted audit standards.
 These audit conclusions shall establish whether the control systems put in place function properly and, where relevant, are cost-effective, and whether the underlying transactions are legal and regular and managed in accordance with the provisions of this Agreement.
 These audit conclusions shall also state whether the audit work puts in doubt the assertions made in the Management Declaration of Assurance.

 Without prejudice to existing possibilities for carrying out further audits, where an audit based on internationally accepted audit standards providing reasonable assurance has been conducted by an independent auditor on the financial statements and reports setting out the use of a Union contribution, that audit shall form the basis of the overall assurance, provided that there is sufficient evidence of the independence and competence of the auditor.
 To that end, the report of the independent auditor and the related audit documentation shall be made available on request to the European Parliament, the Commission and the Court of Auditors.